Skip to content

 As dry rub companions.
 Brush concentrate on ribs or brisket before applying dry rub.
 The liquid helps the rub adhere and adds another flavor layer.

 This dual-use value is another reason concentrates make economic sense.
-A $15 bottle that makes 16 cocktails and serves as your go-to seasoning for grilling season delivers far more value than a single-purpose product.
+A $15 bottle that makes 12 or more cocktails and seasons your grilling for the entire summer delivers far more value than a single-purpose product.

 See our full guide to cooking with Bloody Mary mix.